 Students will receive perfect attendance awards every nine weeks.
 Students with yearly perfect attendance will be recognized at the last awards assembly of the year.
-Classrooms that have perfect attendance for the previous day will be announced on the morning announcements.
-An attendance incentive counter will be maintained to showcase classroom attendance.
-Each classroom will have an ice cream cone and will earn scoops for daily perfect attendance.
-At the end of each month, the classroom with the most scoops will receive an ice cream party.
-Students experiencing illnesses will be excused from attendance incentives with proper documentation.
-The school pupil personnel worker and secretary will maintain attendance records and make contact with families as needed.
+Students with perfect attendance will also be awarded every marking period with an after school field trip.
+Students may earn the opportunity to go bowling, fishing, or roller skating based upon their perfect attendance in school.
+Any student who is present for more than 94% will receive a charm/toy during the nine week awards.
+In addition, students who are identified as at risk for chronic absenteeism will participate in small groups with the school counselor focused on increasing attendance and positive habits.
+The school social worker, school counselor, community school coordinator and mental health therapist will collaborate to ensure families have resources needed to promote student attendance.
+The school pupil personnel worker, LAP IA, PST Team and secretary will maintain attendance records and make contact with families as needed.
 Attendance trends will be discussed at special education meetings to ensure the needs of targeted students are met.
 Daily attendance phone calls will also be placed by ACPS.